 While the premise is the same, I have revamped how I use my prayer journal.
-I encourage you to read the update in my free ebook "A Quiet Time, Worth the Time."
+I encourage you to read the updates in my free ebook "A Quiet Time, Worth the Time."

 If you Google "prayer journal" you will find many links to purchase a spiral or string bound book.
 You will also find suggestions of what to write in your journal - prayers, sermon notes, requests, etc. And each time I have purchased or been given a prayer journal, I got really excited thinking it would suddenly transform my prayer life.